edokichuks/brief_cv/README.md

-# hng_task2

-A new Flutter project.
+## HNG Mobile-task2

+Task Solution For HNG Stage 2

+#### My CV app:

+Features
+> A brief info about me.
+>
+> A brief description of what I offer you,
+>
+> My tech stacks
+>
+> My social media links which are clickable
+>
+> Dark mode which automatically adapts to system theme.

+Design patterns

-## Getting Started
+# Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)